-To assist the Village of Homewood in moving their respective TOD development site to the next level a series of community specific action items has been identified.
-Implementation of these items in conjunction with the larger Predevelopment Tool Kit recommendations can assist the community in establishing the foundations for successful development of their key TOD redevelopment site.
+To assist the Cities of Oak Forest and Blue Island and Village of Homewood in moving their respective TOD development sites to the next level a series of community specific action items has been identified.
+Implementation of these items in conjunction with the larger Predevelopment Tool Kit recommendations can assist each community in establishing the foundations for successful development of their key TOD redevelopment sites.